shiftsystems/shift-mon/README.md

 * LDAP for Grafana
 * User defined OIDC sign on for Grafana
 * Google SSO (OIDC)
-* Updates Every time the service is restarted
+* Updates every time the service is restarted